 Start Prepping Side Dishes

-Things you can prep today: veggies for stuffing, cut and toast bread cubes for stuffing, wash lettuce for salads, make vinaigrette, anything else that will keep in the fridge for a couple days.
+Things you can prep on Tuesday: veggies for stuffing, cut and toast bread cubes for stuffing, wash lettuce for salads, make vinaigrette, anything else that will keep in the fridge for a couple days.

 What To Do On Wednesday